Policy and Procedure Name:

 a.
 Loss of the

-great toe up to the interphalangeal joint is equal to one-half loss of the
+great toe up to the interphalangeal joint is equal to 1/2 loss of the great

-great toe.
-For other toes, a loss of two-thirds of the toe is required for a
+toe.
+For other toes, a loss of 2/3 of the toe is required for a scheduled loss

-scheduled loss compensation award to be granted.
-No partial loss award is
+compensation award to be granted.
+No partial loss award is granted for toes

 b.
 When there is an